Ezekiel Elliott: 2019 season

-Elliott finished the 2019 season with 1,357 rushing yards and 12 touchdowns to go along with 54 receptions for 420 yards and two touchdowns in 15 games and starts.
+Elliott finished the 2019 season with 301 carries for 1,357 yards and 12 touchdowns to go along with 54 receptions for 420 yards and two touchdowns in 15 games and starts.
 He was ranked 24th by his fellow players on the NFL Top 100 Players of 2020.

 2020 season

-During the season-opening 20–17 loss to the Los Angeles Rams on NBC Sunday Night Football, Elliott rushed 22 times for 96 yards and a touchdown and caught three passes for 31 yards and a touchdown.
-In the next game against the Atlanta Falcons, he rushed 22 times for 89 yards and a rushing touchdown to go along with six receptions for 33 receiving yards during the 40–39 comeback victory.
+During the season-opening 20–17 loss to the Rams on NBC Sunday Night Football, Elliott rushed 22 times for 96 yards and a touchdown and caught three passes for 31 yards and a touchdown.
+In the next game against the Falcons, he had 22 carries for 89 yards and a touchdown to go along with six receptions for 33 yards during the narrow 40–39 comeback victory.
+Three weeks later against the Giants, Elliott recorded 105 yards from scrimmage and two rushing touchdowns during the 37–34 victory.

-During Week 5 against the New York Giants, Elliott recorded 105 yards from scrimmage and two rushing touchdowns during the 37–34 win.
-In Week 11 against the Minnesota Vikings, Elliott rushed for 103 yards and recorded two receptions for 11 yards and a touchdown during the 31–28 win.
-This was his first 100-yard rushing game of the season.
-Elliott missed his first career game due to injury on December 20, 2020, in Week 15 against the San Francisco 49ers, whom the Cowboys went on to beat 41-33.
-In Week 16 against the Philadelphia Eagles, he had 19 carries for 105 yards in the 37–17 victory.
+During a Week 11 31–28 road victory over the Minnesota Vikings, Elliott had his first 100-yard game of the season, rushing for 103 yards and recorded two receptions for 11 yards and a touchdown.
+Elliott missed his first career game due to injury in Week 15 against the 49ers, whom the Cowboys went on to beat 41–33.
+During a Week 16 37–17 victory over the Eagles, Elliott had 19 carries for 105 yards.

-Elliott finished the 2020 season with 979 rushing yards and six touchdowns to go along with 52 receptions for 338 yards and two touchdowns.
+Elliott finished the 2020 season with 244 carries for 979 yards and six touchdowns to go along with 52 receptions for 338 yards and two touchdowns in 15 games and starts.

 2021 season

 On August 27, 2021, the Cowboys restructured Elliott's contract, converting $8.6 million of his base salary for the upcoming season into a signing bonus to save some salary cap space.
-Despite dealing with lingering knee and ankle injuries during the majority of the season, Elliott was still able to start all 17 games and rush for 1,002 yards and ten touchdowns on 237 carries along with 47 receptions for 287 yards and two touchdowns.
+Despite dealing with lingering knee and ankle injuries during the majority of the season, Elliott was still able to start in all 17 games and rushed 237 times for 1,002 yards and 10 touchdowns while also recording 47 receptions for 287 yards and two touchdowns.
 He had two games going over the 100-yard mark and four games with multiple touchdowns.

-In the Wild Card Round against the San Francisco 49ers, Elliott rushed for 31 yards in the 23–17 loss.
-After the game, it was revealed that Elliott was playing with a partially torn PCL, which he suffered in Week 4 against the Carolina Panthers.
+In the Wild Card Round against the 49ers, Elliott rushed for 31 yards during the 23–17 loss.
+After the game, it was revealed that Elliott was playing with a partially torn PCL, which he suffered in Week 4 against the Panthers.

 2022 season

+Elliot finished the 2022 season with 231 carries for 876 yards and 12 touchdowns to go along with 17 receptions for 92 yards in 15 games and 14 starts.
+Seven of his 12 rushing touchdowns were scored from the one-yard line, and 10 were scored from within six yards of the goal-line.

-In the Divisional Round against the San Francisco 49ers, Elliott rushed for 26 yards and played center for one play in the 19–12 loss.
+In the Divisional Round against the 49ers, Elliott rushed for 26 yards and played center for one play during the 19–12 road loss.

-Elliot was released from the Cowboys on March 15, 2023.
+The Cowboys released Elliott on March 15, 2023.